How Does the Niosh-Approved Dust Mask Fit Testing Works?Bielcor

 When you wear a NIOSH-certified mask, it’s essential that you follow the manufacturer’s instructions on how to wear it right.
 A guide is always packed with the mask in its original packaging or container.
 In order to make sure that you have the right mask to protect your health you will need to undergo fit testing with your employer to verify that you are properly protected.

-Fit Testing Procedure
+NIOSH Certified Fit Testing Procedures

 Fit testing is a standard safety routine that is required by the Occupational Safety and Health Administration (OSHA).
 It is to be performed on workers who are required to wear a respirator mask on the job.
-Since respirators can only do its job when it’s worn properly, this requirement is should be verified by all employers.
+Since respirators can only do their job when it’s worn properly, this requirement is should be verified by all employers.
 It helps to guarantee the health and safety of their employees.

 Here’s how to fit test NIOSH approved dust mask and disposable respirator mask: